 We found a need to incorporate added variables (Motivation Level, Adversary Sophistication, Attack Complexity) to a hybrid mix of several risk frameworks.
 These variables contribute to better Loss Event Frequency results, and yield more accurate risk results.
 This in turn gives organizations a better view into their actual risk landscape which allows them to make more accurate risk-appropriate business decisions.
 The ability to innovate is directly tied to taking risks and providing a more correct risk assessment naturally gives a business the ability to decide which risks are worth taking in addition to helping chip away at the age-old notion that security hinders business growth.

 Are you looking to make your risk assessments more actionable and valuable?
-Join us May 23rd, 1:00 PM EST for our webinar “Ensuring Risk Assessments Have Business Value.”
+Listen to our webinar “Ensuring Risk Assessments Have Business Value.”

 Author: Rockie Brockway